danteali/blog_files/README.md

 ===========================================
-How to use git (reminder for myself on how to add more stuff to the repo!)
+How to use git (reminder for myself on how to add more stuff to the repo)

 cd ~/git-repo/blog-repo/